Definition Please: Plot

-A former Scribbs spelling bee champion must reconcile with her estranged brother when he returns home to help care for their sick mother.
+A former Scripps spelling bee champion must reconcile with her estranged brother when he returns home to help care for their sick mother.

 Release

 The film premiered in August 2020 at the Bentonville Film Festival and in October 2020 at the Asian American International Film Festival.
 ARRAY acquired the distribution rights to the film in the United States, Canada, United Kingdom, Australia and New Zealand, and it was released on January 21, 2022 on Netflix.

 Reception

 Beandrea July of The Hollywood Reporter gave the film a positive review, calling it "A funny, reflective good time of a debut."